-Green beans, known as string beans too, are a great, versatile veggie that's typically in season during the springtime, but you can find them all year round.
-It's one of the green vegetables I have on hand on a regular basis because they're always a crowd pleaser and my son is a huge fan too.
+Green beans, aka string beans, are one of the green vegetables I have on hand on a regular basis because they're always a crowd pleaser and my son is a huge fan too.

 Making sides like vegetables such as roasted squash or a simple salad of shaved brussel sprouts are just the tip of the iceberg when it comes to focusing on fresh, healthier, plant-forward options.